abhishekpawan/chat-app/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

-It is a browser based chat app.
-You can create and join a room and chat with your friends in that room.
-You can send messages and shar you locations.
-Language profanity is also banned in this chat app
+This project is a browser based chat web app.
+In this browser based chat web app, In order to start communicating with others, you first have to create a room to start a chatting room or if you already have a room id you can join and start chatting with anyone you want.
+In this chat app you can send messages as well as share you locations.
+Language profanity is also banned in this chat app.
+The time of every message will also be shown along with the messages.
+Any bad, abusive or foul language will automatically be discarded.
+Also, the message screen will auto scroll.
+Whenever a new message will come and the screen height is full, it will auto scroll upwards in order to show the new messages.
+It will also show the name of every user who is currently in the chat room, and whenever a new user join or left, all the existing users will be notified for these action simultaneously.

 ### Basic Functionality of this project:

-- Send/Receive Messages
+- Users can Send/Receive messages
+- Time of each message will be shown
-- Multiple people can join a room and chat
+- Multiple people can join a room and chat together
+- Only two people can also make a room and chat together
-- Send/Receive your current location
+- Users can Send/Receive your current location
+- Auto Scrolling of messages whenever a new message came
+- Showing the list of online users
+- Notifying existing users if a user Joined/Left

 ## 🏗️: Built With